-Until recently, fundamental bounds for implanted antennas have only been treated considering elementary sources~\cite{Skrivervik_Bosiljevac_Sipus_FundamentalBoundsForImplantedAntennas} with no considerations on true physical dimensions.
-Finite geometry, cylindrical shell, was considered in~\cite{Nikolayev+etal2019} and compared to elementary infinitesimally small sources studied before.
-An initial attempt to find the radiation efficiency limitation of an implanted antenna with finite conductivity and arbitrary shape of the current supporting region was presented in~\cite{Jelinek-MaxRadEffImplantedAntennaHybrid, Liska_MaxRadEffImplantableAntennaEuCAP2023}.
+Until recently, performance limitations for implanted antennas have only been treated considering elementary sources~\cite{Skrivervik_Bosiljevac_Sipus_FundamentalBoundsForImplantedAntennas} with no considerations on true physical dimensions.
+A finite geometry and a cylindrical shell were considered in~\cite{Nikolayev+etal2019} and compared to infinitesimally small sources studied before.
+An initial attempt to find the radiation efficiency limitation of an implanted antenna with finite conductivity and arbitrary shape of the current-supporting region was presented in~\cite{Jelinek-MaxRadEffImplantedAntennaHybrid, Liska_MaxRadEffImplantableAntennaEuCAP2023}.
 It was followed by a feasibility study of performance limitations on implanted antennas considering arbitrarily-shaped and lossy current-supporting regions~\cite{Algarp2022}.